How To Value the Freehold of a Block of Flats – How Much Is It Worth?

 Closing Thoughts

-Determining the freehold value of a block of flats combines legal, financial, and practical considerations.
+Getting an approximate idea of the value before approaching participating leaseholders, the companies concerned and the willing seller or owner of the freehold can be a powerful negotiating tool.
 Online calculators or sales comparisons can give early insight, but accurate valuation depends on professional expertise.

 Start today by using the Freehold Purchase Calculator, then book a free consultation with our expert team to discuss the next steps in your journey to collective ownership.